theseus-os/Theseus/book/src/window.md

 # How to Create a Window

 A window is an object owned by an application.
-Compared to mainstream operating systems, the application owns the window and its states rather than the window manager, and the window would be dropped automatically when the application terminates.
-The window manager holds a list of reference to the profile states of every window, which is required for it to switch among windows.
+Compared to mainstream operating systems, the application owns the states of a window rather than the window manager, and the window would be dropped automatically when the application terminates.
+The window manager holds a list of reference to the profile states of every window, which is required by it to switch among windows.
 Theseus would minimize the profile states held by the window manager to reduce states spill.

 ## Create a Window